List of The Legend of Zelda: Breath of the Wild and Tears of the Kingdom characters: Daruk

 was the Goron Champion and pilot of Divine Beast Vah Rudania, the Divine Beast that takes the form of a lizard.
 Daruk's signature weapon is the Boulder Breaker.
 He is voiced by Joe Hernandez in English and Koji Takeda in Japanese.
 He is usually energetic and upbeat, and he becomes ferocious during battle and believes in Link's fighting capabilities, though he has a phobia of dogs due to being chased by them frequently in his youth.
 When Link defeats Fireblight Ganon, He grants Link "Daruk's Protection", which protects Link from attacks.
 He then takes aim on Calamity Ganon.

 Daruk also appears in Hyrule Warriors: Age of Calamity. as a playable warrior.
-He a fire-based moveset.
+He has a fire-based moveset.
 Daruk plays a major role in the storyline as one of the four Champions.

 Cinematic designer Naoki Mori stated that Daruk is reminiscent of Darunia from Ocarina of Time because he calls Link "little guy", which serves as a homage to Darunia calling him "brother".
 He designed him to have a straightforward nature like the other Gorons while being the elder spiritual leader of the Champions.
 Lead artist Hierohito Shinoda added that he wanted Daruk to feel like an experienced leader that anyone can count on, with his hair looking like armour.
 He also focused on his body shape to ensure that he was bulky and muscular.